 Road Trip to Khirsu

 The distance of Khirsu from Delhi is approximately 365 km and takes about 9 hours by road.
 After crossing Meerut, once keeps driving north-eastward crossing Najibabad, and Jim Corbett National Park to reach Lansdowne and finally Khirsu (just before Shrinagar, Garhwal).
-Its landscape and the enthralling journey taking you across the majority of Uttrakhand and lots of green covers.
+Its landscape and the enthralling journey is taking you across the majority of Uttrakhand and lots of green covers.

 As Chopta to Khirsu is 72 km, some people plan a Khirsu trip along with traveling to Tunganath – Chandrashilla.